init-ok/pso-bb-virtual-keyboard/README.md

 # About
-This mod lets you type in text chat and in text fields using a controller in Phantasy Star Online Blue Burst (PSOBB) on PC.
+This mod lets you type in text chat and in text fields using a controller in Phantasy Star Online Blue Burst (PSOBB) on PC by adding a virtual onscreen keyboard.

 ![demo image](img/demo.jpg)